Has your sewing machine been acting rude?

 Is she causing your thread to break, bunch or nest?
 Is she being loud and unruly?

 Well...
 It may be time for a quick cleaning.

 I had a few minutes this morning, so I decided to give my machine a little cleaning.
 When my machine starts to run a little wonky, I clean her innards and she's good to go!

 I keep a few swabs stashed with my sewing notions so they're always handy when I need them.

 Start by turning off your machine.
 Sounds silly, but you don't want to lose a finger or ruin your nails. ;)

 Take your needle out.
 I do this to make the process easier.
 I can get into the area without worrying about a poke from the needle.
 I turn the tiny black knob a couple times and the needle drops down easily.
 Set it aside, don't lose it!

-Want to look as cute as a button?
+You'll look cute as a button.
 Want to avoid a bad hair day?
-Or... do you just want to sew up something quick and easy?
+Or maybe you want to sew up something quick and easy?
 This is the project for you.